 Although the heating system is not sealed, the ductwork should remain attached and securely fastened.
-If it becomes unattached, Parasol will repair it as needed.
+If it becomes unattached, Parasol Properties will repair it as needed.

 Expansion or contraction of metal ductwork results in ticking or popping sounds.
-While eliminating all these sounds is impossible, Parasol will correct oil canning.
+While eliminating all these sounds is impossible, Parasol Properties will correct oil canning.
 (Oil canning occurs when a large area of sheet metal like those found in air ducts makes a loud noise as it moves up and down in response to temperature changes.)

 Thermostats are calibrated to plus or minus 5 degrees.